LimJY03/WIE2003_UM/README.md

 # WIE2003_UM

+The Google Colab notebook where we perform most of our data analysis and model training is linked [here](https://colab.research.google.com/drive/1unZJSFW8temqh1Hxw0qIKluvwMwOgnpm?usp=sharing).

-To run, paste the following in the terminal:
+To run the Streamlit App, paste the following in the terminal:

 ```sh
 streamlit run app.py